PeterMulhair/RNAseq_mapping/README.md

 # mapping_scripts

-## Scripts used in the full pipeline of mapping RNA seq reads to genes.
+## Scripts used in the full pipeline of mapping RNA seq reads to genes

 Scripts added include programs to: